Good debt vs. bad debt for a business

-Why do businesses take on debt?
+Why businesses take on debt

 If a business wants to expand, for example they want to buy assets or increase working capital, there are several ways to fund this, the most common being:

-2. Raising equity from investors and shareholders,
+• raising equity from investors and shareholders

-3. Or, applying to borrow money from your bank.
+• applying to borrow money from your bank.

 As part of the business's plan for expansion, a well-thought-out growth strategy or business plan may be helpful and could be shared with your business manager and accountant